 Tip 9: Keep an eye for the little, unexpected moments

 Unexpected moments are always the most fantastic in photography.
-In the wedding, brides love it when you photograph her sharing special moments with her parents or husband.
+At the wedding, brides love it when you photograph her sharing special moments with her parents or husband.
 Capture those moments when she smiles or walks like a model.
 Capture that moment when her nephews are dancing secretly or that moment when the kids are replicating the bride’s part.

 Tip 10: Avoid shooting when people are eating